viamrobotics/docs/docs/tutorials/projects/guardian.md

 linkTitle: "Security Guardian"
 weight: 50
 type: "docs"
-description: "Make a functional guardian with a servo motor, some LEDs, a camera, and the ML and Vision Service to detect people and pets."
+description: "Make a functional guardian with a servo motor, some LEDs, a camera, and the ML Model and Vision Service to detect people and pets."
 webmSrc: "/tutorials/img/guardian/preview.webm"
 mp4Src: "/tutorials/img/guardian/preview.mp4"
 videoAlt: "A guardian detecting a person or pet."